tncma/trashit/README.md

 ### Idea ###

 TrashIt is an Android app to enable crowdsourced garbage reporting.
-In order to motivate users to paricipate, we introduce a gamification element to this.
+In order to motivate users to participate, we introduce a gamification element to this.
 Key interactions of the "game" would be as follows

 	- User tags garbage with photo and is rewarded with x "bounty"
 	- User can assign "bounty" to said garbage